lvgl/lvgl/docs/CODING_STYLE.rst

-Remember, when you are writing source code, you are not just teaching the computer what to do, but also teaching other programmers how it works, not only users of the API, but also for future maintainers of your source code.
+Remember, when you are writing source code, you are not just teaching the computer what to do, but also teaching other programmers how it works, not only users of the API, but also future maintainers of your source code.
 Comments add information about what you were thinking when the code was written, and **why** you did things that way -- information that cannot be conveyed by the source code alone.